Table of Contents

 Thyroid function tests include the measurements of T4, T3, T3 resin uptake and thyroid-stimulating hormone levels.
 Patients with hyperthyroidism due to Graves’ disease have elevated T4, T3 and T3 resin update and almost undetectable levels of thyroid-stimulating hormone.

 When measuring T4 levels, it is important to measure total T4 and free T4 hormone.
 This is important for differentiation between patients with true hyperthyroidism and those with elevated levels of total T4 but normal free T4 levels.

 The diagnosis of Graves’ disease is based on the findings obtained from the physical examination and thyroid function tests.
-Measurement of TSI levels is rarely needed but is available for the clinical practice.
+The measurement of TSI levels is rarely needed but is available for clinical practice.
 An elevated TSI level in a hyperthyroid patient has a sensitivity of 95 % and a specificity of 96 % for Graves’ disease.

 Patients with chronic lymphocytic thyroiditis might have hyperthyroidism in the acute stage.
 During the hyperthyroid stage, elevated levels of anti-thyroglobulin and anti-thyroid peroxidase antibodies are seen.
 TSI levels are usually normal.

 A complete blood count is indicated in all patients with Graves’ disease to get a baseline.
-Antithyroid therapy is known to cause agranulocytosis in few patients, and it is important to differentiate between Graves’ disease induced mild leukopenia and anti-thyroid therapy induced agranulocytosis.
+Antithyroid therapy is known to cause agranulocytosis in a few patients, and it is important to differentiate between Graves’ disease induced mild leukopenia and anti-thyroid therapy-induced agranulocytosis.

 Nuclear imaging is rarely performed in children with Graves’ disease as the condition can be diagnosed clinically and biochemically.